 Click here to send us the info and we'll do our best to add your station.

-I'd like to buy a station to add to your service:
+I'd like to buy a station:

 RAINWISE Weather Stations:

 The Rainwise package comes with a network interface that hooks directly to your internet connection so you don't need a dedicated computer to automatically upload your data to WeatherFlow and see your data freely through any of our applications.
 Here is the link to the RainWise Package.
 Rainwise can ship globally.

 We have an agreement with a weather station distributor to give a package including a reliable OTC (over the counter) weather station AND a simple interface to upload the data directly to WeatherFlow.
 Click here to check it out.

 This package includes hardware called the WeatherHub2 that connects directly to the weather station and your router to upload data to us without requiring the use of your computer.
 If you already have a MeteoHub or WeatherHub: Update your software to upload directly to WeatherFlow.